akschion/algorhythmandflow/server/posts/drake-meek-mill-by-the-numbers.md

 Hello, and welcome to my first official blog post!
 With all the hubbub around the Kendrick Lamar vs. Drake beef that dominated last summer and this year’s Super Bowl halftime show, I wanted to take a look back at another pivotal rap feud— Drake vs. Meek Mill.
 Nearly a decade ago, this rivalry ignited major conversations about ghostwriting in hip-hop and questioned Drake’s credibility in the industry with many even seeing it as a precursor to today’s beef.

 Historically, there wasn't much data-driven analysis of hip-hop music and artists other than basic stats like CD sales and grammy nominations (s/o to [Hip Hop By The Numbers](https://x.com/HipHopNumbers) for later expanding the space).
 At the time of writing, I was captivated by a [study by Matt Daniels](https://pudding.cool/2017/02/vocabulary/) doing rounds on the internet which examined the vocabulary size of rappers (the nascent days of natural language processing).
 Since I was taking a statistics class at the time and needed a project, I thought it'd be fun to try out something similar.
 Below is the original version of the submitted assignment (written October 23, 2015).
-I'd take the analysis with a grain of salt (I think I only got an A- 😂) and also keep in mind that it wasn't written for a broader blog audience.
+I'd take the analysis with a grain of salt (I think I only got an A- 😂).
 Nonetheless, a lot of my friends enjoyed the read (even those that weren't technically minded), and I hope you do too!

 ## Statistical Analysis